Gourd craft ideas are perfect for seniors and elderly!

-(But particularly make great fall craft projects).
+They're fun all year round, but particularly make great fall craft projects.

 Crafts supplies for these are inexpensive and easy to find at any arts and crafts supplies store.
 Or even thrift shops and around the house.
 So see what you can find around, and stretch your imagination - the sample below are just ideas to get you started!

 Gourds may seem seasonal, but some are also available throughout the year, so these gourd ideas can be used any time.
 I love the lumpy, bumpy kinds that suggest all sorts of funny and weird characters.

 And these gourd craft ideas so easy!
 They make perfect crafts for seniors; elderly activities too.
 They can be adjusted to all activity levels.
 Just take a look at the size and scope of the gourds you can get, and let your imagination go wild.
 The gourd craft ideas here are very simple, but you can make them as complex as you’d like!

 These particular gourd craft ideas have more of a fall theme, but also think in terms of gnomes or elves for winter, and summer centerpieces too.

 Supplies -- Many of the items I used for these gourd craft ideas were things I

 found around the house.
 Candle holders turned upside down on glass

 plates to use as stands.
 Raffia, ribbon, and doilies.
 Even a stretchy

 rhinestone bracelet to use as a sparkly ringlet around the base of a